 Over the next few years, he discovered that his off-kilter sense of humour and eye for the absurd were better suited to prose fiction.
 He published a number of short-stories, and in 2006 his story ‘Countries of the Mind’ was awarded first prize in a competition organised by the National Academy of Writing, with a judging panel that included novelist Nicola Monaghan and biographer Roger Lewis.

 Following graduation with a first class degree, Jason began to concentrate on longer-form pieces, as well as moving into drama.
-He has completed two novels, two stage plays and one radio play.
-He is currently looking for publication or production for all of these.
 In 2015 he took part in Write Away, a short course for playwrights run by Birmingham Rep. This lead to a rehearsed reading of his short play ‘Release Date’ which took place in December 2015.
 In 2018, he completed an MA in Creative Writing and was awarded a Merit.